Crash Test: Pando Moto Jeans vs Antelope

-So I started spending hours reading blogs, forums, and travel agency tours to plan the perfect trip: looking at the points of interest, the best roads, passes, restaurants, and coffee shops along the way.
-After a few days, I had it all mapped out: I would leave from Cape Town, and via the Garden Route, head to the Drakensberg for some hiking, and then head back.
+After making up his mind, Seb started researching blogs, forums, and travel agency tours to plan the perfect trip.
+He was looking for the best sightseeing spots, best roads, restaurants, coffee shops, etc. It only took him a couple of sleepless nights, but he had it all mapped out: he’s leave from Cape Town and take the Garden Route to Drakensberg, do some hiking there, and head back.

 Twisty dirt roads

 Seb flew into Cape Town on a Saturday morning, and spent the rest of the day sightseeing and relaxing.
 The next morning at 9 am sharp he picked up his ride from the bike rental – a BMW F800GS.
 He remembers:

 “It was the perfect bike for this trip: lighter than its big sister the GS1200, but with more than enough power to take my 100 kg body (not including the bags) across dozens of passes and dirt roads awaiting us.”

 The journey had begun, and Seb was out riding twisty dirt roads, going up and down the mountains with stunning views all around him.
 Mesmerized by Mother Nature and the beauty of South African terrain, Seb lost track of time.
 The sun was setting down, but he still had enough visibility to reach his destination – Willowmore.